 Keep a paper towel handy to lay your scraps in so you can toss them out once you’re done.

-What’s the best way to cook ribs?
+Best way to cook ribs

 Well, that depends on who you ask really.
 I have enjoyed every way we’ve made them but ultimately I prefer making pressure cooker ribs and then crisping the outside.